 Microbix has also applied its biological expertise and infrastructure to create proprietary new products or technologies.
-It has been working to commercialize two; (1) Kinlytic® urokinase, a biologic thrombolytic drug (used to dissolve blood clots), and (2) LumiSortTM cell-sorting, a technology platform for ultra-rapid and efficient sorting of particles that can be used to enrich cell populations of interest (such as sexing semen for the livestock industry).
+Currently it has two; (1) Kinlytic[®] urokinase, a biologic thrombolytic drug (used to dissolve blood clots), and (2) LumiSort[TM] cell-sorting, a technology platform for ultra-rapid and efficient sorting of particles that can be used to enrich cell populations of interest (such as sexing semen for the livestock industry).